oorestisime/oioannou/README.md

 ### Usage
 =======

-To debug: python main.py
+To debug: python main.py serve
-To deploy: not available atm
+To deploy: python main.py deploy
+To build locally: python main.py build

 ### Licence
 =======

-It is licenced under the CC Attribution-NonCommercial 4.0 International If you have any questions don't hesitate to contact me.
+It is licenced under the CC Attribution-NonCommercial 4.0 International